What to Expect When Receiving Dental Implants

 Preparing for Surgery

 The first step of the dental implant timeline is a comprehensive consultation at our practice.
 During this visit, your doctor assesses the health of the teeth, gums, and jawbone to confirm candidacy.
-To lower the barrier of entry, we offer a new patient special of $29 for this initial exam and x-rays at Dearborn Family Dentistry.
 Once this information is gathered, the treatment planning process can begin.

 To be successful in the long-term, implants must be embedded in strong, healthy bone tissue.
 If substantial bone loss has occurred, we can perform a preparatory procedure to increase eligibility for dental implants.
 These treatments may include bone grafts or sinus lifts to increase jawbone volume.
 While not every patient will require preparatory procedures, those who do can expect to add several months to their dental implant timeline.